Uda Walawe National Park

 Breakfast on top of the rock at the edge of the safari camp will leave you feeling like the king of the jungle, commanding a view stretching out over the park.

 Take a little time armed with binoculars to study the astonishing birds, such as the woolly necked stork or the green bee eater.
 A Uda Walawe safari is twitcher heaven!

-EXPLORE Uda Walawe National Park
+So much to explore in Uda Walawe National Park

-WHERE TO GO IN Uda Walawe National Park
+Where to go in Uda Walawe National Park

 Here at Yonder we have devised some exciting itineraries that will illustrate just what amazing journeys you could enjoy through Yonder’s exciting far-away destinations.